Laurie Bolger: Career

+Bolger began to perform her poetry after leaving university where she toured with a punk band speaking poems at the start of gigs.
+She then went onto before at various events starting with Bath Lit Fest.
+Since then she has received national airplay on the BBC Radio 1, 1Xtra and BBC Radio 3's The Verb.

 Laurie was shortlisted for Young Poet Laureate of London, performing at major London venues and has also performed at festivals across the UK including Glastonbury, Camden Lock Live Festival & Lovebox, Camp Bestival, Citadel, Cheltenham Lit Fest, Kaleidoscope Festival, and Oxford Festival of the Arts.
 In 2014 she performed as part of the Edinburgh International Book Festival as part of Pagematch.

 Bolger was part of the Voices Nationwide Campaign in 2017 featuring young and promising performance poets from the UK.
 She has also written for many major brands, campaigns and independent businesses globally since 2014 and was involved in Belfast Poetry Competition, officially opened by Nationwide in 2017.

 Her debut collection Box Rooms was published by Burning Eye and launched at an event at The Roebuck, South London.
 It includes the poems Carrot Mash, Tea and Bill Bailey, Public House and Slippers.

-It has been reviewed:"The collection displays extraordinary warmth and realism in it’s down to earth manner and at times feels like your conversing with a friend."
-These poems are a triumph in storytelling from a writer who listens, watches and writes as passionately as she perform.
-If I could jump into these poems I would.
-I imagine it’d be lovely and warm in there.’ - Hollie McNish“Moving and hilarious stories we are usually too shy to share” Marcus Davey OBE, Roundhouse“Whenever I see her perform or read her work, I’m aware that I’m in the presence of something special and vital but above all important.
-The Poet in Residence of my heart” Phill JupitusBolger has recently started in the world of Stand-Up.
+Bolger has recently started in the world of Stand-Up.

 Bolger has also worked in radio, presenting the award-winning Round @ Laurie's on Roundhouse Radio between 2014 - 2016.

-She describes the show "as a mixtape of stand up poets and musicians with a real focus on lyrics.
-I get various guests on who are doing cool things in the poetry world."
+Bolger has frequently worked with the Apples and Snakes poetry organisation.